How Does Hot Weather Affect Your Car?

 What You Should Do to Protect Your Car from Summer Weather

-What If My Vehicle is Already Dead or Damaged from Hot Weather Conditions?
+What If My Car is Dead or Damaged from Hot Weather Conditions?

 If your vehicle has already been a victim to the hot weather that the Lower Mainland brings every summer, don’t worry.
-More Cash For Scrap offers MORE cash for dead and damaged cars.
+More Cash For Scrap offers MORE cash for cars, trucks, SUVs, and vans that have extreme heat damage, dead engines, and failed transmissions.

 • Dead engine?